A No No

-"A No No" is a song by American singer and songwriter Mariah Carey from her fifteenth studio album, Caution (2018).
+"A No No" is a song by American singer-songwriter Mariah Carey from her fifteenth studio album, Caution (2018).
 The song was written by Carey, Robert "Shea" Taylor, Priscilla Hamilton, Mason Betha and Camron Giles.
 Since the track samples Lil' Kim's "Crush on You" (1997), songwriting credits were added for a total of nine.
-Digitally released as a promotional single in November 2018, Epic Records serviced it to rhythmic contemporary and urban contemporary radio as the second single from the album on March 4, 2019.
+Digitally released as a promotional single in November 2018, Epic Records serviced it to rhythmic contemporary and urban contemporary radio as the second single from the album on March 4, 2019 and was her last release under the label.

 "A No No" is a hip hop and R&B song with a blithely dismissive chorus and frisky beat.
 The song features lyrics that taunt a former acquaintance who could not handle the singer's expectations.
 It was positively received by music critics.
 The music video was released on March 8, 2019.
 It starts with the singer riding a neon pink and blue train.
 As the video progresses, Carey is joined by other passengers in an impromptu party where she sings and they dance.
 "A No No" was supported by remixes featuring Stefflon Don and Shawni, each accompanied by a music video.
 The original version of the song charted at number 17 on the US R&B Digital Songs chart.
 It was included as the opening track in the setlist for the Caution World Tour (2019).

 Background and composition

 "A No No" was initially written by Mariah Carey, Robert "Shea" Taylor, Priscilla Hamilton, Mason Betha and Camron Giles, with production from Carey, Taylor and additional production from Jermaine Dupri.
 Since the song samples American rapper Lil' Kim's 1997 single "Crush on You", she received writing credits with Christopher Wallace and Andreao Heard.
 "Crush on You" had sampled "Rain Dance" by the Jeff Lorber Fusion (written by Jeff Lorber) from his 1979 album, Water Sign, so Lorber was added as a songwriter.

 "A No No" is a hip hop and R&B song with a blithely dismissive chorus and frisky beat, making use of a sped-up version of the instrumental and the Notorious B.I.G.'s refrain "He's a slut, he's a ho, he's a freak/ Got a different girl every day of the week."
-It features lyrics that taunt a former acquaintance who could not handle the singer’s expectations.
+It features lyrics that taunt a former acquaintance who could not handle the singer's expectations.
 It has been described as a "propulsive banger".
 It sees Carey rejecting a lover despite what they had in the past.
 The song has a "catchy" chorus, and features the singer rejecting a past lover who has "wronged [her] for the last time".
 The lyrics include a shout out to Carey's lawyer Ed Shapiro, and a comparison between her and the character Gilligan from the 1960s American sitcom Gilligan's Island.
 She concludes the song by saying "no" in a variety of languages, including Spanish, French, Portuguese and Japanese.